-The course is multi-disciplinary and consists of eight taught modules which are delivered by staff in the Schools of Arts and Humanities, Management and Natural Sciences.
+The course is multi-disciplinary and consists of six taught modules which are delivered by staff in the Faculties of Arts and Humanities, Management and Natural Sciences.
 A combination of specialist modules is taken in both Semesters and students will also complete a 10,000-word dissertation over the period 1 June to the middle of August.

 The academics involved in teaching the degree are renowned for international and world leading research in their subject areas.
 Their work is well represented in national and international journals, at academic conferences around the world and in the media.